 Some investors are starting to get nervous.
 For what it’s worth, type stock market into Google and it auto-completes with “crash,” “crash 2017,” and “correction.”
 These are the search terms regular folks are looking for.
 Many fund managers are holding more cash, too.
 A Bank of America Merrill Lynch survey found that in August the cash balance of global investors was at 4.9%, above the 10-year average of 4.5%.
 Still, though, people aren’t worried enough.
 The Vix, an index that measures volatility in the market, is near its all-time low.

 A few things could cause markets to suddenly reverse.
 If interest rates continue to rise, and bond yields start looking more attractive, people could start selling their riskier equities to buy more fixed income.
 And Rashckowan does think it will be rising interest rates that will cause the market to reverse.
-One thing Oppenheimer keeping an eye is inflation – if U.S. and European inflation picks up in a meaningful way, and consumer prices increase, it could case a negative market reaction.
+One thing Oppenheimer is keeping an eye on is inflation – if U.S. and European inflation picks up in a meaningful way, and consumer prices increase, it could case a negative market reaction.

 It’s also possible that the political situation gets much worse.
 If the FBI carts Trump away in handcuffs, if he can’t pass tax reform, which would benefit company earnings and therefore stock prices, if America does go to war with North Korea or if NAFTA gets discarded – Rashckowan says the deal’s failure isn’t fully priced into the market – then stocks could quickly drop.